yoember/yoember.github.io/index.md

 });
 ```

-If you visit the route, where your above experiment code was inserted, and you open inspector console in your web browser, the code will stop for debugging in each call.
-You can see what is the sequence of hooks.
-The above code follows the pattern.
+If you visit the route where you inserted the code above and open your web browser's inspector, the code will stop for debugging in each hook and you can see the order of the hooks.
+Here's a list of the hooks in the order they're called, and more information about each:

 1. `init()` http://emberjs.com/api/classes/Ember.Route.html#method_init
 2. `beforeModel(transition)` http://emberjs.com/api/classes/Ember.Route.html#method_beforeModel